Rzeki/2023_Introduction_to_AI/README.md

-College project for subject: Introduction to artificial intelligence
+College project for subject: Introduction to artificial intelligence \
+Note: Datasets samples couldn't be provided in this repository!

 # FACE APIs comparison
 ## The goal of the project: